-The DirectFlo uses several types of abrasive media that should not be inhaled or ingested in large quantities or maintained in prolonged contact with the skin.
+The PowerFlo® model uses several types of abrasive media that should not be inhaled or ingested in large quantities or maintained in prolonged contact with the skin.
 When working with the abrasive media, Comco recommends the following:

-- \checkmark Do not direct the abrasive blast on bare skin or face/eyes. - ✓ A WorkStation and dust collector must be used in conjunction with the DirectFlo.
-If you must blast outside a WorkStation, a full facemask and oxygen supplied respirator and hand protection are required per NIOSH (National Institute for Occupational Safety and Health). - ✓ Handling operations such as repackaging or refilling of the abrasive media should only be performed in well-ventilated areas and with proper care to minimize dust in the eyes or breathing passages.
+- \checkmark Do not direct the abrasive blast on bare skin or face/eyes. - √ A workstation and dust collector must be used in conjunction with the PF2400.
+If you must blast outside a workstation, a full face mask and oxygen supplied respirator and hand protection are required per NIOSH (National Institute for Occupational Safety and Health). - √ Handling operations such as repackaging or refilling of the abrasive media should only be performed in well-ventilated areas and with proper care to minimize dust in the eyes or breathing passages.
 Always use a dust respirator for dust protection when exposed to dust clouds.
-The 3M respirator #8710 is NIOSH/MSHA approved for these types of abrasive handling operations
+The 3M respirator #8710 is NIOSH/MSHA approved for these types of abrasive handling operations.